remarkjs/remark-git-contributors/readme.md

 ### Example: metadata

-The data gathered from Git is somewhat sparse.
+The data gathered from Git is somewhat sparse, only name and email.
 To add more metadata, either add it to `package.json` (used in this project’s [`package.json`][package-json]) or configure `options.contributors`.
 On the API, that’s done like so: